suffolklibraries/sljekyll/elibrary/zinio/index.md

 3. Click the button ‘Start reading’ to view the magazine
 4. To view all of your magazines, click the ‘My Collection’ link in the top right hand corner of the home page.

-### On the RBdigital app for Android
+### On the RBdigital app for Android, iOS and Amazon Kindle Fire

 1. Press the three horizontal lines on the top left-hand side of the app and select 'Magazines'.
 Alternatively, if you are looking at the 'Checked Out' screen, you can press 'Explore' on the top right-hand side
 2. Select the magazine you want and press 'Checkout'.
 You have the option to receive email notifications when the next issue of the magazine becomes available
 3. Press the 'Read' button underneath the magazine's picture to view it
 4. To view all of your magazines, press the three horizontal lines on the top left-hand side of the app and select 'Checked Out'.

-### On the Zinio for Libraries app for iOS and Amazon Kindle Fire
+### On the Zinio for Libraries app for Amazon Kindle Fire

 NB.
 Zinio for Libraries only offers the functionality to read the magazines you have downloaded.
 You will need to use a browser to choose your magazines.